 Orlando Personal Injury Attorneys

 Hornsby Law Group represents a family of Orlando personal injury attorneys who have been practicing personal injury law in Orlando for generations.
 The firm’s principal attorneys have nearly 50 years of legal experience between them helping people like you in Orlando, Winter Park and central Florida.
 If you have been injured on the job or harmed by another party’s negligence or misconduct, from auto accidents to insurance disputes or investment fraud, our lawyers are here to help.
 A considerable portion of our cases come through referrals from former clients who appreciate the care and concern we took with them as much as the excellent results we achieved on their behalf.
 Unlike larger law firms, when you call with a question you are not transferred to a paralegal or case manager.
-At Hornsby Law, you talk to our Orlando personal injury attorneys personally from the very start and throughout the course of your representation.
+At Hornsby Law, you talk to our Orlando personal injury lawyers personally from the very start and throughout the course of your representation.

 Numerous accidents and injuries occur on a daily basis in the Orlando area and across the state of Florida.
 For example, in a single year, the Florida Department of Highway Safety and Motor Vehicles reported that nearly 211,000 individuals sustained injuries in traffic-related collisions within our state.
 This statistic does not even take into consideration the many other types of accidents that cause injuries each and every day.